Gimli Glider: Miscalculation during fuelling

 In older aircraft with a three-person crew, the flight engineer kept a fuel log and supervised the fuelling.
 The Boeing 767 belonged to a new generation of aircraft that flew with only a pilot and co-pilot, but Air Canada had not clearly assigned responsibility for supervising the fuelling.
 On the day of the accident, two technicians and two pilots worked on the calculation in Montreal.
 One technician stopped after he found that he was not making any progress.
 Another technician was using a piece of paper in his pocket, and he stopped when he ran out of space.
 First Officer Quintal did the calculation by hand, and Captain Pearson checked the arithmetic with his Jeppesen slide rule.

 Since the FQIS was not working, Captain Pearson decided to take on enough fuel to reach Edmonton without refuelling at Ottawa.
-The flight plan showed that 22300 kg of fuel were required for the flight from Montreal to Ottawa to Edmonton.
-A dripstick check found that 7682 L of fuel was already in the tanks.
-To calculate how much fuel the airplane had to take on, he needed to convert the 7,682litres of fuel already in the tanks to their equivalent mass in kilograms, subtract that figure from the 22,300 kg total fuel that would be needed, and convert that result back into its equivalent volume.
+The flight plan showed that 22,300 kg of fuel was required for the flight from Montreal to Ottawa to Edmonton.
+A dripstick check found that 7,682 liters of fuel was already in the tanks.
+To calculate how much fuel the airplane had to take on, he needed to convert the volume of fuel in the tanks to its equivalent mass in kilograms, subtract that figure from the 22,300 kg total fuel that would be needed, and convert that result back into its equivalent volume.
 The density in metric units was 0.803 kg/L, so the correct calculation would have been: